island-is/handbook/adr/branching-strategy.md

 * We need to have confidence in our releases.
 * We want more structured releases while we're still getting our footing in a shared monorepo.
+* We need simplicity and clear [takt time] so different teams can plan for what is going out the door from them.
 * It should work well with our agile work environment.

 ## Considered Options